-Systems: The SSPs for systems are based on directly observable sales in similar circumstances to similar customers.
-When SSP is not directly observable, the Company estimates SSP using the expected cost plus margin approach.

-Training: SSP is based on observable price when sold on a standalone basis.

-Extended warranty/Service contracts: SSP is based on observable price when sold on a standalone basis (by customer type).

-Customer Marketing Support: SSP is estimated based on cost plus a margin.
+- Systems: The SSPs for systems are based on directly observable sales in similar circumstances to similar customers - Training: SSP is based on observable price when sold on a standalone basis. - Extended warranty/Service contracts: SSP is based on observable price when sold on a standalone basis (by customer type). - Customer Marketing Support: SSP is estimated based on cost plus a margin. - Set-up /Installation: SSP is based on observable price when sold on a standalone basis.

-Set-up /Installation: Set-up or installation for all other systems (excluding the enlighten system) is immaterial in the context of the contract as the set-up or installation for systems other than enlighten.
-The related costs to complete set-up or installation are immaterial.